Web Scraping Using an Automated Browser

 Let's install Homebrew first!

-package is installed and up-to-date.
-To do so, open a terminal and enter:
+package is up-to-date.
+To do so, open a terminal and enter

 - To install Homebrew, open a terminal and paste the following command: